IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** 0

 **Description:** The standard deviation of a normal distribution with a mean of zero from which a quantification error multiplier is drawn each time an emission rate is estimated.
 For example, for a value of 2.2, ~35% of measured emission rates will fall within a factor of two of the true emission rate.
 For a value of 7.5, ~82% of measurements will fall within an order of magnitude of the true emission rate.
 When QE = 0, the measured emission rate equals the true emission rate.
 As QE increases, so does the average absolute difference between measured and true emission rates.
-See Fox et al 2021 for more information and Ravikumar et al. (2019) for empirical quantification error estimates.
+See Fox et al. (2021) for more information and Ravikumar et al. (2019) for empirical quantification error estimates.

 **Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates, distances, and conditions to establish quantification error.
 Given the amount of work required to collect this information, we recommend using historical estimates.